-Insights with Deema Soufan
+Insights with Deema Soufan on maternal mental health

 We spoke in depth with Deema Soufan, an expert in perinatal therapy and successful social media influencer, to learn more about maternal mental health, her own pregnancy journey, and more!

 As a perinatal therapist, what’s your favorite part of your job?

 The absolute favorite part of my job is watching my patients develop trust in the process.
 Many come to me fearing that they will never feel “better” or that they will always feel like “this,” whatever this is.
 I ask them to trust that with time, they will feel better.
 Inevitably they do!
 It is truly a privilege to watch someone grow into their own skin as a mother and regain their confidence and happiness.

 What’s the most challenging aspect of your job?

 By nature, I’m a fixer.
 The hardest part of my job is sitting with my patients in pain at times, because that is part of the process.
 I remind myself and I remind them that it would be wrong of me to try and take their distress/challenges away with a quick fix.
 The reasoning behind that being, the quick fix never actually mitigates the problem at hand.